Furrah/blog/content/misc/lora.md

 This is the number of symbols used to synchronise with the receiver.
 LoRaWAN networks require 8 to be used.

 ### Power
-The EU rules state that the maximum effective isotropic radiated power from a LoRa device is limited to 16dbm.
+The EU rules state that the maximum effective isotropic radiated power (EIRP) from a LoRa device is limited to 16dbm.
 The antenna that came with the board has a gain of 2.81dB.
 To account for loses I've selected 14dBm.

 <table border="1" cellpadding="8" cellspacing="0">